Jofosu/professor-student-advising-app/Doc/use-cases/manage-advisees.md

 1. System prints a list of advisees
 2. Adviser selects desired advisee profile
 3. Adviser edits current information
+4. New or changed information stored in the system
+5. Reprints list of advisees (updated)

 ####Extensions

+1a.
+System can't print list

+    Error message appears signaling problem with the server

 2a.
 Advisee is not part of current list

     Adviser has option to add advisee